Cuban diplomats eye Switzerland in bid to ease US economic pressure

 Trump also reinstated caps on dollar remittances sent to the island’s relatives, prohibited most categories of US tourism to the country.

-According to the online media Politico, quoting a senior Cuban official, Cuba unsuccessfully sought to improve its relations with the United States by cooperating with the resumption of deportation flights under the Trump administration.
+According to the online media PoliticoExternal link, quoting a senior Cuban official, Cuba unsuccessfully sought to improve its relations with the United States by cooperating with the resumption of deportation flights under the Trump administration.

 Johana Tablada, a senior official at the Cuban foreign ministry overseeing ties with Washington, stated that bilateral relations are currently “at zero”.